TasnuvaH88/medispa-site/README.md

-# Concept site
+# Company site
-Goal here was to practice design and CSS skills, in the future will convert to Drupal for content management
+Goal here was to focus on design.
+Built according to client specifications.
+Will convert to React and fix hamburger menu issue.